 REQUIREMENTS AND COSTS

 Cadets must be between 12 and 20 years of age, active scholars and have their parents’ permission.
 Annual membership costs $37.
 Upon completion of the first achievement they are given a $100 voucher for uniforms which cost about $150.
 There are fees to participate in events and to upgrade the uniforms although some Air Force funding helps to keep those costs down.
 Cadets are promised up to 5 orientation flights in a CAP aircraft at no cost to them.
 Annual renewal is $37.

 Cadet Sponsors pay $30 to join then $20 per year but they must be a close family member of an active cadet.
 Because they deal with our cadets they must submit a FBI fingerprint card and the three youth protection clearances.
 They provide transportation, assistance with activities and moral support to their cadet and they are covered by CAP insurance.

-Aerospace Education members must be professional educators in a public or private school.
+Aerospace Education members must be professional educators in a public or private school (Including homeschool instructors).
 They pay a one-time fee of $35 and are then eligible to receive free STEM kits and classroom grants as well as national training and seminar opportunities.
 As Aerospace Education members do not regularly participate at the squadron level, fingerprints and clearances are not required.
 There are NO RENEWAL FEES so long as the member is active.

 Patrons hold membership as a way to support the missions of Civil Air Patrol without participating in activities or being a family member of a cadet.
 Fees vary.